Mon - Sun: 24 hours.

 Laser hair removal is where lasers are used to direct light into the hair follicles.
 The light is then absorbed by melanin (the pigment found in hair).
 As a result of the heat of the laser, the hair follicle is damaged which means hair growth is delayed.

-The process isn’t usually permanent and you may need several treatments to start seeing the benefits.
+While the process isn’t usually permanent, you may need several treatments to start seeing the benefits.
 After that, top-up treatments might be required as well.

 How Can Laser Hair Removal Treatments Go Wrong?